pointless-lang/pointless/site/pages/stdlib/Ref/index.md

 ---
 title: "The Standard Library: Ref"
 type: module
-summary: Work with mutable state
+subtitle: Work with mutable state
 ---

 The core data structures in Pointless are immutable. _References_ serve as